 - For most of Shale's memory in Dragon Age: Origins, no one knew it was a sentient intelligence trapped in a golem's body, not even its master.
 So it was used among other things as a doorstop, coatrack, lawn ornament, village centerpiece, and birdseed holder.
 No opportunity exists for the player to utilize Shale for this function.

-- Kevyn from Schlock Mercenary has lately taken to reprogramming rogue Buranabots and strapping them to the ship's hull as extra armor.
+- Kevyn from Schlock Mercenary doesn't trust Lota's bots.
+But he doesn't want to be wasteful, either, so he has a tendency to strap them to the ship's hull as extra armor.

 - In Brat-Halla, Balder is completely immune to damage... but not so much to pain.
 This didn't stop his brothers from using him often as a decoy, and as a substitute for a number of items (too many to list them all) most notably as a hammer, and as a sled.

-- The Busy World Of Richard Scarry once did a parody of the "little boy who stuck his finger in the dike" story where the hole in the dike was much larger than the boy's finger, so he plugged it with an annoying American tourist who'd been hanging around all episode.
+- The Busy World of Richard Scarry once does a parody of the "little boy who stuck his finger in the dike" story where the hole in the dike is much larger than the boy's finger, so he plugs it with an annoying American tourist who'd been hanging around all episode.

 - The Megas XLR episode "The Fat and the Furious" ends with Kiva needing to quickly wire the robot's core to the system to get it working in time to repel the Glorft.
 Meanwhile, Jamie complains the whole time.
 The final connection she makes?
 "Could you hold this wire?
 And this one?"